learningequality/kolibri/docs/dev/getting_started.rst

 #.
 Install `Python <https://www.python.org/downloads/windows/>`_ if you are on Windows, on Linux and OSX Python is preinstalled (recommended versions 2.7+ or 3.4+).
 #.
 Install `pip <https://pypi.python.org/pypi/pip>`_ package installer.
 #.
 Install `Node <https://nodejs.org/en/>`_ (recommended version 4+).
+#.
+Install Yarn according the `instructions specific for your OS <https://yarnpkg.com/en/docs/install/>`_.

    .. note::
      * On Ubuntu install Node.js via `nvm <https://github.com/creationix/nvm>`_ to avoid build issues.
      * On a Mac, you may want to consider using the `Homebrew <http://brew.sh/>`_ package manager.